 Regardless of the objectives and the level of model complexity, a principal driver of wetland models involves the hydrology of flooding and associated surficial soil/sediment saturation.
 These wetland physics influence the selection of the implicit or explicit ecological processes to be considered in model development.
 Important modeling topics such as algorithm formulation (e.g., biogeochemical process equations) and model analysis (e.g., uncertainty) are specified in other articles.

-Moreover, other articles consider ecological models of a separate class of wetlands that are engineered or "constructed" for mitigation of anthropogenic disturbances.
-This article emphasizes the selection of appropriate model processes relative to the defining characteristics of "natural" wetland ecology.
+Moreover, other articles consider ecological models of a separate class of wetlands that are engineered or 'constructed' for mitigation of anthropogenic disturbances.
+This article emphasizes the selection of appropriate model processes relative to the defining characteristics of 'natural' wetland ecology.
+In particular, intermittent flooding is a definitive characteristic of wetlands, and is an important consideration in modeling those systems.

-2.3 Model Objectives
+Model Objectives

-Defining the objectives is an important first step in modeling.
-Often the (real or perceived) failure of models is a disconnect between two model "niche" spaces: a) the expectations of the users for model application; and b) the original intent of the model design.
-The utility of a model lies in the intersection of expectations and design intent -abasic point that is sometimes lost in practice as a result of inadequate communication.
+Defining the objectives is an important first step in modeling of any system, wetlands or otherwise.
+Often the (real or perceived) failure of models is a disconnect between two model 'niche' spaces: (1) the expectations of the users for model application and (2) the original intent of the model design.
+The utility of a model lies in the intersection of expectations and design intent - a basic point that is sometimes lost in practice as a result of inadequate communication.
 For example, a model that is designed to explore alternative hypotheses of the effects of climatic disturbances on vegetative succession can enhance understanding of potential responses to infrequent events.
-Particularly if supporting data for the model are sparse, such a model may not necessarily be the most appropriate tool to use in predicting the 10-20 year ecosystem responses to managed water flows into a relict wetland.
+Particularly if supporting data for the model are sparse, such a model may not necessarily be the most appropriate tool to use in predicting the 10-20-year ecosystem responses to managed water flows into a relict wetland.
 Conceptual models serve an important role in this process.
 The simple conceptual models of wetland ecology that are summarized here can serve to organize information on scientific knowns and unknowns for a particular (set of) objective(s), and thus be useful ecological models as such.
-However, the primary intent of their presentation is to highlight the important wetland dynamics that are implemented as mathematical simulation models at various scales of space, time, and process- complexity.
+However, the primary intent of their presentation is to highlight the important wetland dynamics that are implemented as mathematical simulation models at various scales of space, time, and process complexity.

-For the conceptualization step, it is convenient to separately consider hydrology, biogeochemistry, and the biology of plant and of animal components - or modules in a simulation model.
+For the conceptualization step, it is convenient to separately consider hydrology, biogeochemistry, and the biology of plant and animal components - or modules in a simulation model.
 The interaction of these organisms and their environment (i.e., ecology) can be considered either implicitly within any of these modules, or explicitly within an integrated model framework of interacting modules.
-Conceptually, many different ecological models of wetlands can be summarized as different trophic level responses to a hydrologic "driver" (Figure 2.1a).
+Conceptually, many different ecological models of wetlands can be summarized as different trophic level responses to a hydrologic 'driver' (Figure 1a).
 The water levels or flows drive the response of the ecological component of interest, with no feedbacks from those dynamics that affect the hydrology.
-For example, some wetland nutrient models are as simple as employing a first order equation that describes nutrient loss from surface water when it is present.
+For example, some wetland nutrient models are as simple as employing a first-order equation that describes nutrient loss from surface water when it is present.
 Alligators have specific hydrologic requirements for nesting and other activities in order to maintain a viable population.
-A simple alligator model driven by changing surface water depths can investigate the long term population sustainability under different scenarios of hydrologic perturbations.
+A simple alligator model driven by changing surface water depths can investigate the long-term population sustainability under different scenarios of hydrologic perturbations.
 Both of these examples focus on the influence of water levels on ecosystem properties, but do not consider how those properties may in turn affect water levels (i.e., through changes in vegetative resistance to flow, or altered microtopography).
 Such simple modeling frameworks can extrapolate spatial and/or temporal trends, aiding the understanding of wetland component of interest.